softloud/neet/README.md

 A `data.frame` is checked for having at least one row.

-A `ggplot` object is checked for successfully running.

 # Installation

 You can install the released version of `neet` from GitHub with: